In this article, you can learn how to search for content in Happeo.

 Pages

 Searches through Happeo Page content that you have access to view.
-The search will index all content within Widgets on Pages along with any hashtags that have been added to Pages.
+The search will index all content within Widgets on Pages and any hashtags added to Pages.

 The filtering options include: